sljricardo/py-get-me-a-job/README.md

 2. Write "/newbot" message, then follow the instructions, and **save** de **API TOKEN**
 3. Search your bot, open and send "/start" to start your bot.
 #### Get Your bot ID
-1. Open the browser and enter https://api.telegram.org/bot\<yourtoken>/getUpdates (replace by your token)
+1. Open the browser and enter https://api.telegram.org/botYOURTOKEN/getUpdates
 2. Look for the id

 Now you have the **token** and the **id**, create a .env file in the root and replace by your info